YantianZha/YantianZha.github.io/index.md

 <span style="color:red">News!</span>

-07/2023: I will co-organize our workshop [Bridging the Gap between Cognitive Science and Robot Learning in the Real World: Progresses and New Directions](https://yantianzha.github.io/crl.github.io/) at [CoRL-23](https://www.corl2023.org/).
-Many thanks to my collaborators!
+07/2023: Excited to announce our workshop [Bridging the Gap between Cognitive Science and Robot Learning in the Real World: Progresses and New Directions](https://yantianzha.github.io/crl.github.io/) at [CoRL-23](https://www.corl2023.org/).
+Many thanks to my co-organizers!

 04/2022: I am a recipient of the [Maryland Robotics Center Postdoctoral Fellowship](https://robotics.umd.edu/education/postdoctoral-fellowship-program-0) at the Institute for Systems Research (ISR), University of Maryland, 2022-2023.